 James Acheson, Professor Emeritus of Anthropology and Marine Sciences, University of Maine, Author, The Lobster Gangs of Maine

-"Lobster War tackles global issues from a tiny island in Maine...Emblematic of the coming conflicts caused by manmade global warming in miniature."
+"Tackles global issues...[Is] emblematic of the coming conflicts caused by manmade global warming in miniature."

 Dennis Perkins, Portland Press Herald